emqx/emqx-docs/en_US/index.md

 EMQX Enterprise provides a graphical management system called the [Dashboard](./dashboard/introduction.md), allowing you to monitor key metrics and operational statuses in real time.
 It simplifies the management of client connections and feature configurations.
 The Dashboard also enables diagnostics and debugging of client and cluster anomalies, facilitating end-to-end troubleshooting of MQTT devices online, significantly reducing troubleshooting time.
 In addition, it supports the integration of observability metrics into external services such as Prometheus, Datadog, and services supporting OpenTelemetry, enhancing operational monitoring capabilities.

-## Use Cases
+## Use Cases and Industry Solutions

 EMQX Enterprise is a comprehensive IoT messaging platform that plays a crucial role in different stages of IoT device connectivity and data transmission, providing powerful functionality and flexibility for various business needs.

 Based on the publish-subscribe message delivery model, it can achieve flexible message communication with millions of topics and different modes, meeting the real-time message delivery needs under various scenarios.
 Through its built-in rule engine and Sink/Source, EMQX Enterprise allows you to send messages to various cloud services, enabling seamless integration of device data with enterprise systems.
 It can easily support use cases such as data processing, storage, analysis, and business command issuance.
-Here are some typical use cases:
+Here are some typical use cases and industry solutions:

 ### Bidirectional Communication